Posted on

 Get the Information You Need from CBH Energetics

-It can be challenging to know which, if any, food sensitivity diet is right for you.
+It can be challenging to know which, if any, food-sensitivity diet is right for you.
 One of the best ways to tell if you have bioenergetic food sensitivities is through bioresonance scanning from CBH Energetics.
 Our Dietary Scan was specially developed to assess your current food energetics and identify common food sensitivities.
 With only a small hair and saliva sample, you can get the information you need to understand where you may have resonating food sensitivities and share the data with your doctor or nutritionist.

-Along with our scans, we also offer homeopathic consultations from one of our expert practitioners.
+Along with our scans, we also offer consultations from one of our expert practitioners.
 Along with diet changes, our practitioners can also explain how holistic remedies could aid in balancing your wellness.
 Discover more about our bioresonance scanning, holistic remedies, and get your questions answered today at cbhenergetics.com.